-According to the Problem Behaviour Theory (PBT) (Jessor, 1987) motives for in this case risky driving are also motives for other deviant behaviour such as unsafe sex, smoking, alcohol consumption and illicit drug use (Møller, 2004).
-Although these activities are perceived as deviant behaviour by society, they can be functional in the life of adolescents (e.g. explore roles, attitudes and values and becoming independent of parents).
+According to the Problem Behavior Theory (PBT) (Jessor, 1987) motives for in this case risky driving are also motives for other deviant behavior such as unsafe sex, smoking, alcohol consumption and illicit drug use (Møller, 2004).
+Although these activities are perceived as deviant behavior by society, they can be functional in the life of adolescents (e.g. explore roles, attitudes and values and becoming independent of parents).

-PBT categorizes motives for reckless behaviour in three systems:
+PBT categorizes motives for reckless behavior in three systems:

-(1) Perceived environment system.
-This includes for instance peer group pressure.

-(2) Personality system (i.e. feelings and perceptions about the self that promotes tolerance of deviance)

-(3) Behavioural system (other risky behaviour than the risky behaviour of study).
+- (1) Perceived environment system.
+This includes for instance peer group pressure. - (2) Personality system (i.e. feelings and perceptions about the self that promotes tolerance of deviance) - (3) Behavioral system (other risky behavior than the risky behavior of study).

-In PBT, risky driving behaviour is considered as symptom of a syndrome.
+In PBT, risky driving behavior is considered as symptom of a syndrome.
 This syndrome is a problematic adolescent lifestyle.
-Research indicates that drink driving and involvement in alcohol-related crashes can be predicted by friends' support for drinking, susceptibility to peer pressure (perceived environment system) and tolerance of deviance (the personality system).(Shope, Raghunathan, and Patil, 2003).
-Also a preference for some types of leisure time activity has been found to be related to self-reported risky driving behaviour (Møller,

-2008, 2009).
-These activities could be characterized by low organisation and high impulse such as playing PC-games, visiting fitness centres and partying with friends.
+Research indicates that drink driving and involvement in alcohol-related crashes can be predicted by friends' support for drinking, susceptibility to peer pressure (perceived environment system) and tolerance of deviance (the personality system) (Shope, Raghunathan, and Patil, 2003).
+Also a preference for some types of leisure time activity has been found to be related to self-reported risky driving behavior (Møller, 2008, 2009).
+These activities could be characterized by low organization and high impulse such as playing PC-games, visiting fitness centers and partying with friends.
+More recently, this Danish author (Møller et al., 2013) has shown by following the same subjects that changes in lifestyle and driving style ("cruising") occur for the majority of male drivers between the age of 18 and 23 except for a small group.

-One study asked 20 year old drivers in a questionnaire about their lifestyle, driving behaviour and crash involvement.
-Four lifestyle profiles were identifies with a crash rate that was 1.5 times the average crash rate and two lifestyle profiles with a lower crash rate than average (0.75 times the average crash rate (Gregersen & Berg,1994):
+One study asked 20 year old drivers in a questionnaire about their lifestyle, driving behavior and crash involvement.
+Four lifestyle profiles were identified with a crash rate that was 1,5 times the average crash rate and two lifestyle profiles with a lower crash rate than average (0,75 times the average crash rate) (Gregersen & Berg,1994):